GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/system-overview/index.md

 *  You're an ad tech or advertiser's **technical decision-maker**.
 You may work in operations, DevOps, data science, IT, marketing, or another role where you make technical implementation decisions.
-You're wondering how the many proposals for Attribution Reporting systems work together to build a tool for privacy-preserving measurement.
+You're wondering how the APIs work for privacy-preserving measurement.
 *  You're a **technical practitioner** (such as a developer, system operator, system architect, or data scientist) who will be setting up experiments with this API and Aggregation Service environment.